Cipher7/OSEP/Advanced Antivirus Evasion/README.md

 > - https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/methods-of-controlling-breakpoints
 > - https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-writefile?redirectedfrom=MSDN

+&nbsp

 # AntiMalware Scan Interface

 ## Basic Understanding

-The AntiMalware Scan Interface, aka AMSI was introduced by Microsoft to allow runtime inspection of powershell commands and scripts.
-It captures all scripts, like C#, VBA, powershell etc and send them to the AV for scanning.
+The AntiMalware Scan Interface, aka AMSI was introduced by Microsoft to allow runtime inspection of PowerShell commands and scripts.
+It captures all scripts, like C#, VBA, PowerShell etc. and send them to the AV for scanning.

-The AMSI interaacts with the AntiVirus software with Remote Procedure Calls, RPC.
+The AMSI interacts with the Antivirus software with Remote Procedure Calls, RPC.

 ![flowchart](./images/AMSI/flowchart.png)